Physer/physer.github.io/_posts/azurite-with-https-in-docker-part-2.md

 Let's quickly add some code so we can interact with a blob.
 We'll create an endpoint that returns the first Blob it can find.

-We'll create a separate endpoint named `/blob` that simply returns the item if it can be found in a HTTP 200 OK result, or a 204 No Content result in case there's no item.
+We'll create a separate endpoint named `/blob` that simply returns the item if it can be found in a HTTP 200 OK result, or an HTTP 200 OK status with a simple message.

+> Please let's not have a discussion about the proper use of 200 OKs here 😉

 Since we've wired up the `BlobServiceClient` through dependency injection, we can inject it into our endpoint.
 Our endpoint will create a container called `demo` if it does not exist and grab the first item in that container.
 It will then be returned as a JSON object to the client.